Bald Eagles: Facts You May Not Know

 Bald eagles can be found in all of North America and in northern Mexico.
 However, about half of the eagles (70,00) live in Alaska.
 British Columbia has another 20,000.
 Golden eagles live on other continents, but the bald eagle is only found in North America.

 They live in the Northwest areas due to the salmon and dead or flying fish.
-This is the most important food source, although they also eat a variety of other things, such as: carrion, rodents and smaller birds.
-They are known opportunistic predators.
+This is the most important food source, although they also eat a variety of other things, such as carrion, rodents and smaller birds.
+They are known as opportunistic predators.
 They also live in other habitats like the bayous of Louisiana, throughout Texas and in New England.

 Eagles can sit on the water using their wings as oars to hunt for fish.
 Some have drowned on occasions where their prey weighs too much.
 They can also fly very low across the water or land to seek prey.
 They do migrate toward water when rivers freeze over.

 While these eagles may sit at the top of the food chain, they are vulnerable to toxic chemicals in fish and in the environment.
 Toxic chemicals tend to weaken their ability to produce, and their eggshells are weakened.

 Males and females usually mate for life and build their nests together in very tall trees on cliffs.
 The nests are large and may be as high as 180’ in the tree.
 However, their nests can also be found on the ground on northern islands.

 Their nests are usually made with a mound of sticks, then lined with softer material.
 The nest will grow over the years and become very large as the eagles tend to come back to it over the years.